On the asymptotic behaviour of semigroups for flows in infinite networks: Introduction

 \subsection{Acknowledgements}

 The author thanks Abdelaziz Rhandi for his very kind hospitality at the university of Salerno in Spring 2020 at the begin of the extraordinary Covid-19 situation in Italy.
 At this time major parts of this paper have been written.
 Moreover, I am indebted to my dear colleagues Marco Peruzzetto for several helpful discussions and Jochen Glück for helpful feedback at an early stage of the paper and bringing reference \cite{Matrai2007} to my attention.
+Finally, I thank Markus Haase for his many fruitful suggestions.